Epic Gifts for Active Kids

 Why Gifts for Active Kids?

 We can all agree that there are tremendous benefits to physical activity.
-We know it’s vital for a good night of sleep, development of motor skills and confidence.
-But did you know that exercise can also improve brain activity and help a child concentrate when it comes time to sit down for school work?
+We know it’s vital for a good night of sleep, the development of motor skills and building confidence.
+Did you know that exercise can also improve brain activity and help a child concentrate when it comes time to sit down for school work/homework?

 Equally important in childhood development is outdoor play.
-In an research article by Gabriela Bento and Gisela Dias they write, “families should participate as much as possible in outdoor play….as a natural and compelling activity, play promotes cognitive, physical, social, and emotional well-being, offering the necessary conditions for children to thrive and learn.
+In a research article by Gabriela Bento and Gisela Dias they write, “families should participate as much as possible in outdoor play….as a natural and compelling activity, play promotes cognitive, physical, social, and emotional well-being, offering the necessary conditions for children to thrive and learn.”

 Our kids NEED to be Active

-Let’s find a way to make physical activity and outdoor play a priority in our day.
-Sometimes, having the right tools / toys can help, which is why we promote specific gifts for active kids.
+Let’s find way to make physical activity and outdoor play a priority in our day.
+Sometimes, having the right tools/toys can help, which is why we promote specific gifts for active kids.
 If you have a yard, spend some time turning it into an inspiring place to play and be active.
 Set up a free play area with sticks, logs, and river rocks.
 Or haul in a big pile of dirt for digging, getting muddy, or building bike jumps.